 Kansas Corn Collegiate Academy

-The Kansas Corn Collegiate Academy gives college students the opportunity to dive deeper into the corn industry, providing insights into the opportunities and hurdles that lie ahead of the corn industry and how their future career paths may be impacted.
+The Kansas Corn Collegiate Academy gives college students the opportunity to dive deeper into the corn industry, providing insights into the opportunities and challenges that lie ahead and how their future career paths fit in the corn industry.

 Collegiate Academy Application Requirements

 Each application must include the following pieces to be considered:

 - Completed application form answering all of the questions